pantheon-systems/documentation/source/content/debug-slow-performance.md

 ### Drupal Note
 See our [guidelines on Drupal's performance settings](/drupal-cache) for more details.

-Other caching systems that aren't on by default that should be enabled include [block caching](/drupal-cache), [Views](https://drupal.org/project/views) result and query caching, and [Panels](https://drupal.org/project/panels) caching.
+Other caching systems that aren't on by default that should be enabled include [Object Caching backend](/guides/object-cache) and [caching for view results](/docs/drupal-caching-views).

 ### Using the Database to Cache in Drupal
 By default, Drupal uses the database as a caching backend.
 This is an example of a fairly high traffic site, and as you can see, database cache hits are the vast majority of the slow queries.